“I have learned how to control my feelings better. RULER has helped me to think more positive things in life. It has made me a kinder person.”

 Coaching and consulting at the school level focused on outcomes capacity building, as well as performance management support tools.

-Collaboration with Child Trends in the design, use, implementation, and refinement of the instrument that Child Trends is developing to measure and monitor four essential life skills in a performance management setting.
+Collaboration with Child Trends in the design, use, implementation, and refinement of the instrument that Child Trends is developing to measure and monitor five social and emotional skills in a performance management setting.